pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 ----

 Back in 2016 [Robin Ricard](https://twitter.com/r_ricard) and I presented at Dreamforce a talk about how to leverage GraphQL to query Salesforce data ([recording](https://www.youtube.com/watch?v=efEBcCtfARo)).
 For this presentation, we built a demo application for browsing your favorite movies.
-The data was stored on Salesforce as custom object.
+The data was stored on Salesforce as custom objects.
 This was built on React native to retrieve the data by the intermediary of a GraphQL endpoint hosted on Heroku.

 For this demo, we had to handcraft [a GraphQL schema](https://github.com/rricard/movieql/blob/cfd5e6ba8a4f319b18517be0ecc5e92f87878c5e/data/definitions.js#L3-L65) and hardcode [SOQL queries](https://github.com/rricard/movieql/blob/cfd5e6ba8a4f319b18517be0ecc5e92f87878c5e/data/loaders.js#L26-L39) to retrieve the data on our Salesforce org.
 This approach works great for a demo application, but is unmaintainable in complex applications: